gitlabhq/gitlab-runner/docs/shells/index.md

 ### Shell profile loading

-For certain executors, the runner will pass the `--login` flag as shown above, which also loads the shell profile.
-Anything that you have in your `.bashrc`, `.bash_logout`, [or any other dotfile](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_01.html#sect_03_01_02), will be executed in your job.
+For certain executors, the runner passes the `--login` flag as shown above, which also loads the shell profile.
+Anything that you have in your `.bashrc`, `.bash_logout`, [or any other dotfile](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_01.html#sect_03_01_02), is executed in your job.

 If a [job fails on the `Prepare environment`](../faq/README.md#job-failed-system-failure-preparing-environment) stage, it